-Gelman therefore asks the Court to either grant its motion for reconsideration or, pursuant to MCR 2.614(D) and MCR 7.209(A), to stay its December 17, 2020 Order scheduling the remedy hearing pending the Court of Appeals' decision on Gelman's Application for Leave to Appeal, and, if the Application is granted, until all appellate proceedings are complete.
+Gelman therefore asks the Court to either grant its motion for reconsideration or, pursuant to MCR 2.614(D) and MCR 7.209(A), to stay its December 17, 2020 Order scheduling the remedy hearing pending the Court of Appeals' decision on Gelman's Application for Leave to Appeal, finder of fact if it uses the hearing to mediate the differences that have arisen between Gelman, the and, if the Application is granted, until all appellate proceedings are complete.
 Gelman submits that no bond is necessary, as no judgment has yet been entered.